-- A. General Category - 1.
-Minimum size: Thirty-four inches (34") or greater - 2.
-Allocation: Sixty-one percent (61%) of the annual Rhode Island commercial quota - Season and possession limit: - a.
-January 1 through May 31: Closed - b.
-June 1 through July 5: - (1) Allocation: Fifty percent (50%) of the general category quota - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day - (3) The fishery will be closed in each calendar week on Friday, Saturday and Sunday during this sub-period.
+- A. General Category: - 1.
+Minimum size: Thirty-four inches (34") or greater. - 2.
+Allocation: Sixty-one percent (61%) of the annual Rhode Island commercial quota. - 3.
+Season and possession limit: - a.
+January 1 through May 28 June 10: Closed. - b.
+May 29 through July 5 June 11 through June 20: - (1) Allocation: Fifty percent (50%) of the general category quota. - (2) Possession limit: Five (5) fish per person per calendar day, or if fishing from a vessel, five (5) fish per vessel per calendar day. - (3) Possession Permitted: Possession of commercial striped bass will be permitted from 8:00 pm Monday through 8:00 pm Thursday of each week when the fishery is open.
+Possession is prohibited at all other times. - (4) Sale Permitted: Sale of commercial striped bass will be permitted from 12:00 am Tuesday through 8:00 pm

+Thursday of each week when the fishery is open.
+Sale is prohibited at all other times.
+The fishery will be closed in each calendar week on Thursday, Friday, Saturday and Sunday during this sub-period.
 There will be no commercial possession or sale of striped bass on these days for general category commercial fishermen. - c.
-July 6 through December 31: - (1) Allocation: Fifty percent (50%) of the general category quota
+July 6-9 through December 31: - (1) Allocation: Fifty percent (50%) of the general category quota.